anweshb/anweshb.github.io/_pages/about.md

 🟢 Before that I was a Data Science intern at Deloitte India in the Audit & Advisory division where I worked on descriptive and predictive data analytics.

-🔬 My current research interests are Computer Vision and Applied Deep Learning for Cybersecurity and Healthcare
+🔬 My current research interests are Computer Vision, Adversarial Machine Learning and Applied Deep Learning for Cybersecurity and Healthcare

 # 🎓 Education